On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Some Topics for Discussion

 Inflation is used in \cite{Kelly2014, tong2016inflation} in the nonlinear model setting to aid in stability.
 This is similar to the study considered herein on stability under inflation in linear-Gaussian models.
 It seems natural that added inflation acts to stabilise the various ensemble filters.
 In the context of the preceding discussion, inflation-based state estimators may also be viewed in the context of stable nonlinear observers, rather than heuristic adaptions of approximate Bayesian filters.

 Finally, we remark that the transport-based ensemble filter {\tt DEnTF}, see case ({\tt NF3}) in (\ref{EnKF-sampled-diffusions-nonlinear}), is studied in \cite{deWiljes2018} in a particular nonlinear setting.
-In that case again, it is typical to assume a square observation matrix, or in other words to take the observations as linear and assume their exists a change of coordinate so that $H=I$.
-Note this assumption is made also in \cite{Kelly2014,tong2016stability,DelMoral/Kurtzmann/Tugaut:2017,deWiljes2019} which otherwise consider certain classes of nonlinear signals.
+Non-asymptotic (i.e. finite sample) uniform-in-time accuracy and stability of the {\tt DEnTF} is studied in \cite{deWiljes2018} under the assumptions of small observation noise, and a square observation matrix, or in other words with linear observations and a change of coordinate so that $H=I$.
+Note this latter assumption is made also in \cite{Kelly2014,tong2016stability,DelMoral/Kurtzmann/Tugaut:2017,deWiljes2019} which otherwise consider certain classes of nonlinear signals and different {\tt EnKF} variants.
 Thus, this strong (and linear) observability assumption seems key to analysis in the ensemble filtering literature even when moving away from the linear signal model.